mcarfagno/mpc_python/README.md

 # mpc_python

-I keep here my Jupyter notebooks on R&D on Model Predictive Control applyied to path-following problems in driverless vehicles.
-Includes also a Pybullet simulation to showcase the results.
+I keep here my (old) notebooks on Model Predictive Control for path-following problems.
+Includes a Pybullet simulation to demo the controller.
 This mainly uses **[CVXPY](https://www.cvxpy.org/)** as a framework.
 This repo contains code from other projecs, check them out in the special thanks section.

 ## Contents